CONSTRUCTION OF A HOME FOR EARTHQUAKE AFFECTED CHILDREN IN SOLUKHUMBU

 OUR NEW PROJECT IN SOLUKHUMBU DISTRICT

 We have initiated another project to support more of these at risk children.
-Our plan is to provide a safe place for them to live that would be very similar to our project in Kathmandu, but with a larger capacity for the benefit of about 100 boys and girls.
-They will have a safe place, nurturing care with love, and an education opportunity.
-It has always been experienced that slow recovery post disaster has high risk factors to children, making them more vulnerable than ever.
-These are defenceless children at risk of permanent dropout from mainstream education, ultimately making them more susceptible to the risks of trafficking, forced child labor, early marriage, and abuse.
+Our plan is to provide a safe place for them to live that would be very similar to our Himalayan Hope Home project in Kathmandu, but with a larger capacity for the benefit of about 100 boys and girls.
+They will have a safe place to live; nurturing, and loving caregivers and support staff; and access to education.

+Slow recovery in the wake of large disasters has high risk factors to children, making them more vulnerable than ever.
+These are defenseless children at risk of permanent dropout from mainstream education, ultimately making them more susceptible to the risks of trafficking, forced child labor, early marriage, and abuse.
 There are hundreds of children still awaiting much needed support.
-With local government calling out local NGOs to help support these children, TSW takes accountability for these children who, if not taken into refuge, are in direct threat of exploitation and abuse.
+With the local government calling out for local NGOs to help support these children, The Small World takes accountability for these children who, if not taken into refuge, are in direct threat of exploitation and abuse.

 Proposed Action Building plan:

-– 5 Rooms for teachers quarters
+– 5 Rooms for teacher quarters

 – 3 Rooms for staff